DataDog/dd-trace-rb/docs/GettingStarted.md

 ### Configuring the transport layer

 By default, the tracer submits trace data using the Unix socket `/var/run/datadog/apm.socket`, if one is created by the Agent.
-Otherwise, it connects with `Net::HTTP` to `127.0.0.1:8126`, the default TCP location the Agent listens on.
+Otherwise, it connects via HTTP to `127.0.0.1:8126`, the default TCP location the Agent listens on.

 However, the tracer can be configured to send its trace data to alternative destinations, or by alternative protocols.